NDLEA Recruitment, Functions, Salary Structure, and Training Allowance

-Have you ever heard of the National Drug Law Enforcement Agency (NDLEA)?
-No, it’s not a group of superheroes fighting crime in the streets (although they do have a pretty important job).
-Instead, the NDLEA is a government agency in Nigeria that is responsible for combating drug trafficking and abuse in the country.
+The National Drug Law Enforcement Agency (NDLEA) is a government agency in Nigeria that is responsible for combating drug trafficking and abuse in the country.
+It’s, not a group of superheroes fighting crime in the streets

 When was NDLEA established?